mnott/glider-meteo/lesson1/02_temperature.md

 **What this means**: Always check the forecast for cloud cover!
 A sunny day with large diurnal range produces strong thermals.
 An overcast day with small range means weak or no thermals.

 ### Seasonal Cycle (Cycle saisonnier)

 - Earth's axial tilt creates seasons
 - Sun's angle affects heating intensity
 - Temperature lags behind solar radiation
   - Hottest months: July-August (Northern Hemisphere)
   - Coldest months: January-February (Northern Hemisphere)

+**What this means for glider pilots**: Understanding seasonal temperature patterns is crucial for flight planning throughout the year.
+In Switzerland's soaring season (April-October), spring flights have weaker but consistent thermals, peak summer offers strongest thermals but thunderstorm risk, while early autumn provides the best combination of thermal strength with stable weather.
+The temperature lag means August can have stronger thermals than June despite shorter daylight hours because the ground has had months to warm up.
+This seasonal knowledge helps you plan cross-country flights and choose optimal flying days.

 ### Influence of Surface Type ([Albedo](https://en.wikipedia.org/wiki/Albedo))